SuperDARN/rst/.github/ISSUE_TEMPLATE/feature_template.md

 *If you need help please indicate what expertise you are looking for:*

 - [ ] developer help with design and integration of code
-- [ ] scientific help to ensure that the new feature is scientifically sound
+- [ ] scientific help to ensure that the new feature produces the expected results
 - [ ] project management to help organize the steps involved in adding the new feature to RST
 - [ ] other______